 Anyone can experience climate grief, regardless of their identity.
 But for us, our grief—and our anger—is rooted in centuries of painful history, and the current ecological violence hurled at our communities.

-“Just like other stressors that people of color experience, ecological grief is often magnified,” said Dr. Tyffani Dent, a licensed psychologist and author, in an interview.
+“Just like other stressors that people of colour experience, ecological grief is often magnified,” said Dr. Tyffani Dent, a licensed psychologist and author, in an interview.

-“People of color know…society is going to make sure we’re impacted first, and impacted the hardest,” Dent said.
+“People of colour know…society is going to make sure we’re impacted first, and impacted the hardest,” Dent said.